CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 The intruder said, in a muffled and remote voice: “What the hell’s the idea keeping me waiting?”

 The silken mask seemed to stifle his utterance, made it sound wooden, almost expressionless.
 The mask covered his entire face, hung well below his chin.
 There were two narrow slits for eye-holes.
 The lower half of the mask rose and fell lightly with the unhurried rhythm of his breathing.
-The mask was the color of blood— bright red.
+The mask was the color of blood — bright red.

 “The Scarlet Ace!”
 Farino growled hoarsely.

 “What’s the idea keepin’ me waiting?”

 “Jeeze, boss, I never dreamed—I had me orders from Katz where he gimme the photograph in Boston.”

 “Shut up!
 Who told you to come clean?
 You’re not in Boston now, Tony.
 Don’t spill your guts till you’re asked.
 Who’s this moll with you?
 Some tramp you picked up on the train?”

 Farino’s face darkened.